Skip to main content

 Pastoral Care takes on a variety of expressions in our congregation.
 The most obvious occurs when we take care of one another in times of need and also when we join together to celebrate in times of joy.
 The Rector and Eucharistic ministers are always available for home communions.
 We are eager to be present for visitation to the sick and being with people during emergencies of all types.
 If a member is infirm and wishes to come to worship and other congregational activities, transportation is provided.
 As a family we are eager to help each other out when times are tough and we demonstrated this clearly this past year on a number of occasions.
 We are eager to pray for one another in joy and adversity.
 We take seriously the emotional and spiritual feeding of one another and especially our priest.

 Pastoral Care involves staying in touch with each other through the journey of life.
-Conversation at coffee hour, phone calls, cards, emails, rides to worship and other activities, and the delivery of altar flowers and food – uncooked and prepared - all proclaim the ministry of pastoral care.
+Conversation at coffee hour and book study, phone calls, cards, emails, rides to worship and other activities, and the delivery of altar flowers and food – uncooked and prepared - all proclaim the ministry of pastoral care.
 All Saints Sunday, the Day of Pentecost and at other times are important means of pastoral care as well as evangelism.
-Our Coffee Hours provide gluten free choices which is necessary for some of our parishioners and another way we show our love and care for one another.
+Our Coffee Hours provide gluten free choices which are necessary for some of our parishioners and another way we show our love and care for one another.
+Eleven of us celebrated Mother’s Day together at a festive brunch.
 We are always eager to help when someone precious to us dies and a reception or luncheon is desired.
-We are able to offer "The Burial of a Companion Animal" worship service as it has been made available to The Episcopal Church.
-We enjoy one another as we attend movies and concerts together and share meals and coffee and support area non-profits with our attendance at their fundraisers.
-Pastoral Care also means helping people settle into our congregation.
-The Church directory, name tags, and newsletter greatly assist in that.
-A new pictorial directory is in the works.
+Thus far this year those precious to us have included Angie Hrubes.
+And while we grieve her loss to us, we welcomed Bentley Rowlan by Holy Baptism.
+We are able to offer “The Burial of a Companion Animal” worship service as it has been made available to The Episcopal Church.
+We enjoy one another as we attend movies and concerts together and share

 The Bishop’s Discretionary Fund provides for pastoral care within the Diocese of Montana and the Rector's discretionary fund helps provide for pastoral needs within the congregation and the area.